Trans-Siberian and Mongolia tour, westbound

 There are quite a few trains that we’ll take on this journey, and it’s encouraged to share the snacks/food we buy so that we don’t created as much wasted packaging.

 We include informal local language lessons to give our travelers a head start into understanding the culture and communicating with the people we meet along the way.

-Wherever possible we take local transport in China and Russia.
-This can mean anything from public bus, trolley bus, tram or subway.
-When taking trains we travel 2nd or 3rd class (hard sleeper in China, kupe or platzkart in Russia) which is the way the majority of locals travel - this gives us maximum chance to meet and share stories, food, games and the journey with local travelers.
+When taking trains we travel 2nd or 3rd class (kupe or platzkart) which is the way the majority of locals travel - this gives us maximum chance to meet and share stories, food, games and the journey with local travelers.

-In Mongolia the itinerary takes in the grassland wilderness of the beautiful Terelj National Park .
+During the journey there are numerous opportunities for local interaction and getting to know people.
+In Mongolia the itinerary takes in the beautiful Terelj National Park for 2 days in this grassland wilderness.
 The group stays in a traditional Ger camp, where they can experience the lives of nomadic families.
 The gers sleep up to 4 people with comfy beds and plenty of blankets.
-In the colder months you might want to stoke up the wood heater in the centre of the ger and you'll be toasty warm in no time!
-Horse riding is also an option here, and is a great way of learning more about the local people's lives.
+In the colder months you might want to stoke up the wood heater in the center of the ger and you'll be toasty warm in no time!

 You'll have the opportunity to support local industries by shopping for food at local farmers markets, buying direct from the babushka's who sell their home produce on the streets or visiting local handicraft stalls; talk to our hosts in our Guesthouse near Lake Baikal to learn about their life the far reaches in Siberia, or learn ginger bread making from our wonderful host family in Kungur.

 Through staying in these local guesthouses/camps, we establish a true connection with the locals who welcome us into their life and it’s a very heart-warming experience to get to know these people and their community.